What is the average babysitting rate in Singapore? - 2023 edition

 - What is the average babysitting rate worldwide?

-The average babysitting rate in Singapore in 2020 is S$14.07 per hour, based on our data of thousands of babysitters.
-This has increased by 4.38% since 2019, with babysitters costing on average S$13.48.
+The average babysitting rate in Singapore in 2023 is S$16.49 per hour, based on our data of thousands of babysitters.
+This has increased by S$2.25 since 2022.

 However, it is important to note the difference between nannies and babysitters.
-The average rate for a nanny in Singapore is S$17.17 and the average rate for a babysitter is S$13.88.
-The difference between the two is quite significant, S$3.29 more per hour can really add up!
+The average rate for a nanny in Singapore for 2023 is S$17.90 and the average rate for a babysitter for 2023 is S$16.49.
+The difference between the two is notable, S$1.41 more per hour can really add up!
 So what exactly is the difference between a nanny and a babysitter?
 The primary role for both is of course to watch and care for your child!
 However, nannies and babysitters work different schedules.
 A nanny typically has a more fixed schedule (full-time or part-time), a babysitter’s schedule is usually more flexible.
 It is also more common for nannies to be more involved with household chores, cooking, and cleaning, which contributes to the increased average hourly rate.
 Take a look at our infographic for more detailed information!

 Keep in mind that there are many factors that affect how much you should pay a babysitter or nanny.
 The number of children, additional tasks, and amount of experience all impact the cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!